Southampton and Dorchester Railway: Finding an ally

 The LSWR were therefore alarmed at this development, as it would bring broad gauge trains into Southampton Docks, the heart of territory the LSWR considered its own, and immediately promoted a rival scheme to reach Wimborne and Dorchester from Salisbury, which it had not yet reached.
-Opinion in local communities largely favoured the Southampton and Dorchester proposals, seeing the LSWR for the obstructive tactic that it was, and welcoming the competition that GWR alliance would bring to an area dominated by the GWR.
+Opinion in local communities largely favoured the Southampton and Dorchester proposals, seeing the LSWR for the obstructive tactic that it was, and welcoming the competition that GWR alliance would bring to an area dominated by the LSWR.
 Moreover, Weymouth would get its connection, through the broad gauge Wilts, Somerset and Weymouth Railway now being promoted via Dorchester; and some favoured a coastal line for its usefulness in defensive troop movements in the event of an attack by France.
 The major disadvantage was that there would be a break of gauge at Southampton for passengers and goods travelling between Dorset and London.

-The Parliamentary bill
+The parliamentary bill

-Castleman was encouraged now, and Moorsom quickly completed the necessary plans of the route; the GWR guaranteed a 3.5% dividend on S&DR shareholdings, and a Bill was presented to Parliament for the 1845 session.
+Castleman was encouraged now, and Moorsom quickly completed the necessary plans of the route; the GWR guaranteed a 3.5% dividend on S&DR shareholdings, and a bill was presented to Parliament for the 1845 session.

-There were 248 railway bills that session, and a Board of Trade Commission, the Railway Board, informally referred to as the Five Kings, was appointed to determine the relative merits of these schemes and numerous other potentially penetrating routes.
+There were 248 railway bills that session, and a Board of Trade Commission, the Railway Board, informally referred to as "the Five Kings", was appointed to determine the relative merits of these schemes and numerous other potentially penetrating routes.
 At this period it was considered that only one route in any area was supportable, and therefore the Railway Board would choose which.
 The Five Kings found in favour of certain GWR routes and also the Southampton and Dorchester Railway, and against the LSWR's Central Route.
 This report was published on 31 December 1844, not mentioning the break of gauge.
 Shortly afterwards, however the Railway Board recommended that the S&DR line should be leased not to the GWR, but to the LSWR.
 At a stroke, the fortunes of the GWR and LSWR were reversed, and Castleman had got what he originally wanted.

 Lord Dalhousie, the chairman of the Railway Board, encouraged the LSWR, the GWR and Castleman to come to a territorial agreement: there was to be no encroachment into the others' territory without informing each other and the Board of Trade.
 The GWR lease of the S&DR was transferred to the LSWR.

 There was still work to do before going to Parliament, and Moorsom had to defend his planned route.
 Castleman had given a personal undertaking that the route within Southampton would be on the foreshore, across the mudlands, and would probably have much improved trade in the lower town, but the LSWR were now in control.
 Castleman's preferred alignment would have enabled the reclamation of a considerable area of useless tidal mud.
 However the Pier Commissioners demanded the use of horses, and not locomotives, throughout the quays at Southampton, and the LSWR refused to give any such undertaking, and decided upon an alternative route that ran on the landward side of the town and would require a tunnel.